Big pork producers just can’t quit putting pregnant pigs in tiny crates

 “If they are building new facilities, they’re going to try to build in that flexibility,” said Christine McCracken, senior analyst for animal protein at Rabobank.
 “Whether or not these changes are legislated, they are going to try to build in the flexibility in the event customer expectations change over time.”

-Josh Balk, CEO at the Accountability Board, a nonprofit that tries to hold companies to their ESG commitments, is optimistic about the ruling — and the direction companies are going.
+Josh Balk, CEO at the Accountability Board, a nonprofit that tries to hold companies to their environmental, social and governance commitments, is optimistic about the ruling — and the direction companies are going.
 He said even McDonald’s position is a big advance from where it was 20 years ago.

 “There is still a ways to go,” Balk said.
 “But we should still recognize this improvement.”